 By Biblicism Institute

 Marriage is so important that God uses it to describe His own love and affection for the world.

 “Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come, and his wife hath made herself ready.”
-Rev 19: 7
+Revelation 19: 7

-It is also the only institution that God has ever created.
+It is also the only institution God cares about.

 “The only institution which God loves.”
 Malachi 2:11

 Furthermore, God hates divorce: See Of Fornication, Divorce and Adultery